UPPMAX/install-methods/apps/bioinfo/jellyfish/jellyfish-2.2.6-install-README.md

     ./configure --prefix=$CLUSTERDIR
     make && make check && make install

+Note that there will be a test failure that can be ignored (`FAIL: tests/large_key.sh`, <https://github.com/gmarcais/Jellyfish/issues/65>).
+So this is probably a better sequence for building and installing.

+    make && make check
+    make install

-Make it available for halvan and nestor.
+Make it available for bianca and irma, if building on rackham.

     cd $VERSIONDIR
-    ln -s ./$CLUSTER halvan
+    ln -s ./$CLUSTER bianca
-    ln -s ./$CLUSTER nestor
+    ln -s ./$CLUSTER irma

-To install for tintin, set the above variables making sure to use `CLUSTER=tintin`, remove the `src/jellyfish-${VERSION}` directory and repeat the `module load gcc/5.3.0 ... make install` section.

-The 2.2.4 `mf` file works for 2.2.6.
+The `mf` file needs to load the lib directories for gcc/5.3.0.

-    cd $MF_DIR
-    cp 2.2.4 2.2.6
+Set up the links for bianca and irma, too.

 I think I should also add `CPATH`.

-And set this new mf file up.